wp-plugins/mail-queues/readme.txt

 == Installation ==

 1. Upload the files to the /wp-content/plugins/mail-queues directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Using the Mail Queues->Settings menu configure Message Header Options
 4. Using the Mail Queues->Settings menu configure Non-Delivery Report (NDR) Processing options
 5. Using the Mail Queues->Setup Queues menu define one or more message sned queues (accounts)
-6. Using the Mail Queues->Test Mail Queueing menu send a test message to be sure everything is working
+6. Using the Mail Queues->Test Mail queuing menu send a test message to be sure everything is working

 == Frequently Asked Questions ==

 = How are non-delivery messages retrieved? =